AdobeDocs/graphql-mesh-gateway/src/pages/reference/extending-unified-schema.md

 ## Programmatic `additionalResolvers`

-In [Combining multiple Sources](combining-multiple-sources.md), the `additionalResolvers` could have been provided programatically as shown in the [`multiple-sources-prog-resolvers`](https://github.com/charlypoly/graphql-mesh-docs-first-gateway/tree/master/packages/multiple-sources-prog-resolvers) example.
+In [Combining multiple Sources](combining-multiple-sources.md), the `additionalResolvers` could have been provided programmatically as shown in the [`multiple-sources-prog-resolvers`](https://github.com/charlypoly/graphql-mesh-docs-first-gateway/tree/master/packages/multiple-sources-prog-resolvers) example.

-The following `meshrc.yaml` configuration add the following fields:
+The following `meshrc.yaml` configuration adds these fields:

-- `Store.bookSells: [Sells!]!`: to get the selling from a given store
+- `Store.bookSells: [Sells!]!`: gets the selling from a given store

-- `Sells.book: Book`: to get the book of a given store selling record
+- `Sells.book: Book`: gets the book of a given store selling record

-- `Book.author: authors_v1_Author`: to get the author of a book
+- `Book.author: authors_v1_Author`: gets the author of a book

 ```json
 {